CastXML/CastXML/doc/manual/castxml.1.rst

   (e.g. ``-m32``).
   The target platform detected from the given compiler may be overridden by a separate Clang ``-target`` option.
+  The language standard level detected from the given compiler may be overridden by a separate Clang ``-std=`` option.

 ``--castxml-gccxml``
   Generate XML output in a format close to that of `gccxml`_.